Advertisers with an Advertising Cloud-Adobe Analytics Integration Only

 Consider also a customer who views a display ad, clicks a paid search ad, clicks inside an email message, and then places a 30 USD order.
 Even if Advertising Cloud and Marketing Channels both use the last touch attribution model, the conversion would still be attributed differently to each.
 Advertising Cloud doesn’t have access to the Email channel, so it would credit paid search for the conversion.
 Marketing Channels, however, has access to all three channels, so it would credit Email for the conversion.

 For more explanation of why the metrics may vary, see “Why Channel Data Can Vary Between Advertising Cloud and Marketing Channels.”

-Paid Search Detection is a legacy feature in Analytics that allows companies to define rules to track paid and organic search traffic for specified search engines.
+The legacy Paid Search Detection feature in Analytics allows companies to define rules to track paid and organic search traffic for specified search engines.
 The Paid Search Detection rules use both a query string and the referring domain to identify paid and natural search traffic.
 The Paid Search Detection reports are part of the larger group of Finding Methods reports, which expire either when a specified event (such as a Cart Checkout) occurs or the visit ends.

 The following is the interface for creating a Paid Search Detection rule set: